Fewer people seek US unemployment aid amid solid hiring

 WASHINGTON (AP) — The number of Americans filing for jobless benefits dropped last week, a sign that few companies are cutting jobs despite high inflation and a weak economy.

-First-time applications generally reflect layoffs.
+Jobless aid applications generally reflect layoffs.
 The current figures are very low historically and suggest Americans are benefiting from an unusually high level of job security.
+A year ago this week, 376,000 people applied for benefits.

-The economy shrank in the first six months of the year, according to reports on gross domestic product, the government’s broadest measure of the economy’s output.
+The economy shrank in the first half of the year, the government said in a separate report Thursday on gross domestic product, the broadest measure of the economy’s output.

 Yet employers, who have struggled to rehire after laying off 22 million workers at the height of the pandemic, are still looking to fill millions of open jobs.
 There are currently roughly two open positions for every unemployed worker, near a record high.